Undergraduate Student Paper Competition

 WINNERS AND ASA

-Winners are encouraged to attend the 2022 annual meeting of the American Sociological Association* with travel support from Alpha Kappa Delta (if held in-person).
+Winners are encouraged to attend the 2023 annual meeting of the American Sociological Association with travel support from Alpha Kappa Delta.
 In order to receive the travel support portion of the award, paper winners must attend the Distinguished Lecture.

 WINNERS AND ASA HONORS PROGRAM